massalabs/station/INSTALLATION.md

 #### Automatically
 > **_NOTE:_** If you're not a developer, it's better to use automatic installation

-Simply use the link below to download and then open the file on your machine.
+Simply use copy/paste the cmd line below in your terminal.
 The installation process will start and a success message will be displayed once done.

-Note that you must execute this script as an administrator.
+Note that you must execute this script as an administrator in your terminal.
 To do so:
 1. Click on the buttons: Windows + X
 2. Look for "Terminal"
 3. Open "Terminal (administrator)" and copy the cmd below

-Open and use this file [here](https://github.com/massalabs/thyra/blob/main/scripts/thyra-installer.bat) or run the following cmd in your terminal:
+Now, copy the cmd below and paste it in the terminal you just opened.

 ```sh
 curl -fsSL https://raw.githubusercontent.com/massalabs/thyra/main/scripts/thyra-installer.bat >> thyra-installer.bat && thyra-installer.bat